ALU-Schumacher/AUDITOR/media/website/content/_index.md

 By default HTTP metrics are exported.
 In addition, database metrics are exported as well (optional).
 These include the current number of records in the database, as a well as the number of records per site, group and user.
+Specify the correct meta key namespace as configured in your records.
 Database metrics export can be configured in the configuration:

 ```yaml